didaquis/mongodb-database-backup/README.md

 * Configure the application:
   * Duplicate the configuration file `_env` and rename it as `.env`
   * Edit the file `.env`
 * Then use: `npm run backup` to obtain a full backup of your database.
+You will get the backup on folder `/backups`.
+The backup is a compressed file whose name is the current date.
+For example: `2021-12-06.gz`.

 **Do you need help with `.env` file?**